yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-31/README.md

-# Application State
+# Hooks API

 ## Learning Objectives

 **Students will be able to ...**

-* Manage state at an application level using a Redux Store
+* Use the Hooks API to manage state in a functional component
-* Understand the basic roles of Actions and Reducers
+* Interact with Context using Hooks
-* Implement the core Redux Boilerplating required to participate in a store-based state managed application
+* Create custom hooks

 ## Outline
 * :05 **Housekeeping/Recap**